tiy-durham-q3-rails/tiy-durham-q3-rails.github.io/source/resources.html.md

 ## Ruby

 * [RubyDoc](http://ruby-doc.org/) - the official documentation for Ruby, not very intuitive
-* [Rails Documentation](http://api.rubyonrails.org/) - the official documentation for Rails
 * [OmniRef](https://www.omniref.com/) - comprehensive Ruby core and library search, no browse
+* [Ruby Cheat Sheet](http://overapi.com/ruby/) - one page with a list of all the methods you might want to use
 * [RubyDoc.info](http://www.rubydoc.info/) - documentation for any Ruby gem you can think of
 * [Ruby Toolbox](https://www.ruby-toolbox.com/) - find gems that will meet your needs
 * [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide) - how to format your Ruby code